DuarteSJ/NoteIST/REPORT.md

 #### 2.3.3.
 Solution Design and Implementation

-To meet the security challenge, the solution was redesigned and extended with a focus on secure key management, robust authentication, and integrity verification.
-Below are the details of the solution:
+To meet the security challenge, the solution was redesigned to the following:

 **Key Management for Shared Notes:**
 When a user shares a note, the following sequence occurs: